In this EMove Touring review, we will find out why this scooter is so successful and why so many people have fallen in love with it.

 EMove scooters are traditionally ordered from Voromotors.
 In fact, they are probably the only certified distributor of the highly-coveted scooter line.
 Voromotors has one of the best customer support teams in the electric scooter world, maybe even the best, and they always make sure their customers get the best possible care and their full money’s worth.

-The Emove Touring will ship for free in the United States, and the scooter will arrive within 2 to 5 business days.
-Voromotors also ships outside the US (in fact, they may ship to most countries in the world), but the shipping times will be longer.
+The Emove Touring will ship for free in the continental United States, and the scooter will arrive within 2 to 4 business days.
+Voromotors also ship outside the US (in fact, they may ship to most countries in the world), but the shipping times will be longer, and there might be some additional shipping fees (unless your total order amount is over $3000, in which case you get free shipping).

-Don’t forget to use the coupon code escooternerds at checkout, you will get a 7% discount from the original $899, and you will save a sweet lump of around $63.
+Don’t forget to use the coupon code escooternerds at checkout, you will get $50 off from the original $899.
 If you want to take advantage of this discount now, head over to Voromotors.

 Warranty and return policies